 In 1974, the Department's first female Capitol Police officers were hired, thereby providing new opportunities for women wanting law enforcement careers.
 In 1979, President Jimmy Carter signed Public Law No. 96152, establishing a chief of police for the United States Capitol Police.
 The role had previously been held by MPD Captains and Assistant Chiefs in an ex-officio capacity.
 Public Law No. 96152 was the catalyst for the Department’s transition into the modern era.

-The USCP expanded its force from approximately 800 officers to more than 1,700 following the terrorist attacks on September 11, 2001, and the historic merger with the Library of Congress Police in 2009.
+The USCP expanded its force after the terrorist attacks on September 11, 2001, and again following the historic merger with the Library of Congress Police in 2009.
+Currently, the Department has an authorized sworn strength of more than 2,000.
 In addition to the sworn members of the force, the Department has over 350 civilian personnel who provide operational and administrative support.
 The USCP’s diverse workforce is comprised of employees from nearly all 50 states and the U.S. territories.

 Today, the USCP embodies the best in American policing and serves as a model in security, urban crime prevention, dignitary protection, specialty response capabilities, and homeland security.
 We proudly protect the legislative process, the symbol of our democracy, the people who carry out the process, and the millions of visitors who travel here to see democracy in action each day.
 Acting on the world stage in an open environment and ensuring that each interaction we have leaves a lasting impression that is reflective of the Legislative Branch is an essential part of our values and is critical to achieving our mission.